biocore/qiime/doc/scripts/filter_samples_from_otu_table.rst

 **Metadata-based filtering (negative):**

-Filter samples with where the value for 'Treatment' in the mapping file is not 'Control'
+Filter samples from the table, keeping samples where the value for 'Treatment' in the mapping file is not 'Control'

 ::